A lot or a little?

 What parents need to know

 Parents need to know that although First Reformed doesn't have any nudity, excessive violence, or strong language, its themes and approach are definitely mature.
 It deals with suicide, depression, likely PTSD, repressed sexuality, and radicalization.
 And its measured pace is likely too slow for younger viewers.
 Ethan Hawke stars as a troubled priest who's involved in the lives of a young couple (Amanda Seyfried, Philip Ettinger); the film follows his rapid decline.
-It presents interesting theological arguments involving day-to-day issues in a serious, adult way; although it may not appeal to them, it should be OK for older teens, depending on their sensitivity to some of the subjects listed above.
+The film presents interesting theological arguments involving day-to-day issues in a serious, adult way.
+Although it may not appeal to teens, it should be OK for older teens, depending on their sensitivity to some of the subjects listed here.

 What's the story?